Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ---

 # Technical Justifications

+Explains the rationale behind the chosen technologies and design decisions for BrainBoostVR.

 - **Unity + C#**: Best suited for VR development; supports Oculus Quest 2 and XR Interaction Toolkit
 - **Firebase**: Provides secure authentication and scalable real-time storage for scores